-On 27th May 2022, Oando Plc the ("Issuer") signed a promissory note agreement to Olatunde International Limited the ("Holder") with a repayment date of 23rd November 2022, on the date upon which this note becomes due and payable pursuant to the terms hereof, the principal amount of N2,500,000,000.00 (Two Billion, Five Hundred Million Naira), together with a fee of N600,000,000.
-The fund is required to provide certain performance guarantees including a requirement to make a partial prepayment to the supplier of gasoline.
+On 27th May 2022, Oando Plc the ("Issuer") signed a promissory note agreement to Olatunde International Limited the ("Holder") with a repayment date of 23rd November 2022, on the date upon which this note becomes due and payable pursuant to the terms hereof, the principal amount of N2.5 billion, together with a fee of N0.6 billion.
+The fund is required to provide certain performance guarantees and prepayment to a vendor for products supplies.